 We all want to surround ourselves with interesting people, don’t we?
 Sadly not all of us get the chance to do that in the real world.
 You’re tied to your family by blood, and while other people are your friends for a reason (meaning you should get on with them extremely well) that doesn’t mean they’ll have anything particularly interesting to say.

-Twitter is meant not for friends and family but for people you actually want to communicate with.
+Twitter is meant not for friends and family but for people you actually want to communicate with and communities you want to be a part of.
 You can follow anyone and anyone can follow you.
 There’s none of the mutual agreeing to be friends required by Facebook, so if you want to follow 500 complete strangers then that’s your right.
 If none follow you back then it doesn’t matter a jot.

 TL;DR: Twitter is full of people with things to say, and you can listen.